carycode/krnl/README.md

  From vrs 1236 you can change which timer to use in krnl.c Just look in top of file for KRNLTMR
  - tested with uno and mega 256

-In krnl.c you can configure KRNL to use timer 0,1,2,3,4 or 5.
+In krnl.c you can configure KRNL to use timer (0),1,2,3,4 or 5.
 (3,4,5 only for 1280/2560 mega variants)

 You can select heartbeat between 1 and 200 milliseconds in 1 msec steps.

 - Timer0 - An 8 bit timer used by Arduino functions delay(), millis() and micros().
+BEWARE
 - Timer1 - A 16 bit timer used by the Servo() library
 - Timer2 - An 8 bit timer used by the Tone() library
 - Timer3,4,5 16 bits